 The 2TB WD behaves in a "bizarre way".
 If I connect it in the "normal way", it will not show up in explorer, Diskpart, or Disk management no matter how long I wait.
 In order to make the 2TB WD to show, I have to process the following steps every time I connect this 2TB external hard drive: First, plug in the USB cable halfway through any one of my desktop computer's USB ports.
 Then, wait for the drive to show up in explorer.
 Finally, I can push the USB completely into the USB port.
 The difference is that the successful connection of the 2TB WD happens when the USB cable is half way into the USB port.

-That particular 2TB WD behaves in the "bizarre way" on my Win 7 desktop and my Win 10 Surface Pro 3.
-However, it behaves in the "normal way" on my friend's Win 8.1 laptop, Ubuntu or Mac OS X.
+That particular 2TB WD behaves in the "bizarre way" on all usb ports of my Win 8.1 desktop and my Win 10 Surface Pro 3.

 Since my 1TB WD is working properly, I try to switch the USB cables between them.
 The 2TB WD still behaves in the "bizarre way".
 Thus, I can tell it's not a USB cable issue.